310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 If there's anything you're struggling with in your performance, ask us about it.

-We'll guide you as best as we can, as your seniors… Hehe~♪
+We'll guide you as best as we can, as your seniors… Heheh~♪
 {% endbubble %}

 {% bubble Tetora %}